Code Mode MCP Tool Interface Improvement Pattern

 Problem

-Traditional Model Context Protocol (MCP) approaches of directly exposing tools to Large Language Models create significant token waste and complexity issues:
+Traditional Model Context Protocol (MCP) approaches of directly exposing tools to Large Language Models create significant token waste and complexity issues.
+We've moved from telling LLMs what to do, to teaching them to write instructions for themselves—it's turtles writing code all the way down[^1] for all domains.

 Token Waste in Multi-Step Operations